 All of that’s pretty obvious but sometimes I like my information spoon fed to me so I’m happy to spoon feed you.

 Let’s see if I can find a neutral interior using all dark with only warm and cool contrasts….

 Abigail Ahrens is famous for her dark interiors so it’s not surprising that I found my dark neutral amongst her work.
-Notice how the camel color of the sofa and the wood tone of the wall and furniture makes a yummy contrast with the cool of the wall paper and the black lampshade.
+Notice how the sofa and wall contrasts with the cool wall paper and black lampshade.
+Very pretty and interesting.

 Now for my next trick….

-My search didn’t turn up an example as clear as what I was wanted, so I made one of my own…. a light, neutral interior with a range of warm and cool tones.
-What continuously amazes me is how colourful a sensitively composed neutral interior can be; each of the elements in this room viewed independently would be considered neutral, but when put together, they draw out the color in one other and behave like pastels.
+My search didn’t turn up a clear example, so I made my own…. a light, neutral interior with a range of warm and cool tones.
+What always amazes me is how colourful a sensitively composed neutral interior can be; each of the elements in this room viewed independently would be considered neutral, but when set beside each other, they draw out the color in one other and behave like pastels.

 Note the table in this vignette comes across as a dark element.
 If this same table were placed in Abigail Ahrens’ vignette it would appear very light.
 More of that fancy, simultaneous contrast.

 Now we have seen both a dark interior with warm and cool contrast, and a light one.

 Come on class….

 ……..an all warm room and then an all cool room with light and dark contrasts.